andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Got it, thanks."

-<h4 class="article-subheader">Guns</h4>
+<h4 class="article-subheader">Toys</h4>
 "I just got off the phone and we have an issue.
-I don't know where the decision came from but we are currently banned from using the prop guns."
+I don't know where the decision came from but as of now we're banned from using the prop guns."

 "So what are we going to do?"